rackemup420/MetaSpace/README.md

 # MetaSpace
-A Space Prject Centered Around Being An Informational Project.
+A Space Project Centered Around Being An Informational Project.